jpscaletti/hecto/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-The scope of this project is completed.
+The scope of this project is complete.
 Do not send feature requests because they'll be denied.